 Other ways of preventing Listeriosis would include preventing infection from farm animals around the time you are about to give birth.
 Whether you work or take your children on farm visits, avoidance of these animals, especially during lambing season, (Jan-Apr) is advisable, as well as making sure you wash your hands and clothing once your visit/shift is over.

-If you’ve were infected due to a Listeria hospital outbreak, or any other Listeria outbreak, such as the Listeria outbreak in Spain that was widely reported in the media in August 2001, you might wish to make a claim for compensation.
-Should this be the case, there are specific steps you should follow to strength your case.
+If you’ve were infected due to a Listeria hospital outbreak, or any other Listeria outbreak, such as the Listeria outbreak in Spain that was widely reported in the media in August 2001, you might wish to make Listeria outbreak claims for compensation.
+Should this be the case, there are specific steps you should follow to strengthen your case.

 Firstly, you must be able to prove that the infection was due to the fault of someone else, whether the hospital, or the food provider, and that they had a duty to protect you from this sort of infection.
 It could be that you would need a personal injury solicitor to look into the specifics of your case in order to establish the liability.
 It might also be necessary for you to obtain a copy of your medical records relating to the illness, although you would more than likely have to also attend an appointment with an independent expert who would provide medical evidence in the form of a report to prove your illness and details of your prognosis.